5 Things Creditors and Collections Agents Should Know About the People They Call

 As a business tasked with collecting on money owed, it’s imperative to understand the laws put in place to protect the consumer.
 However, it’s also helpful to get a glimpse into the lives of the consumers who have these debt responsibilities.
 That’s what makes a 2017 report by the Consumer Financial Protection Bureau so important.
 The CFPB receives more debt-related consumer complaints than any other federal watchdog group.
 Since 2011, the Bureau has brought more than 25 debt collection cases against first and third-party collectors.
 These cases have resulted in over $100 million in civil penalties, $300 million in consumer restitution, and over $4 billion in debt relief to consumers.

 The report, entitled Consumer Views on Debt, provides helpful insight on how all debtors feel about the collection experience.
 Instead of just looking at filed complaints, the CFPB surveyed consumers across the board on a variety of related topics.

 The survey asked consumers if they had been contacted concerning a debt within the last year, and if so, details about their most recent experience.
 In addition, the survey collected data on disputes and lawsuits, preferences for communications with a creditor or collector, and each consumer’s demographic characteristics, general financial situation, and credit-market experiences.

 Based off that study, and others like it, here are five things you need to know about the people who owe you money:

-No. 1: You are not the only one they owe
+You are not the only person that they owe.

-No. 3: Most consumers you contact won’t agree with your records
+Most consumers you contact won’t agree with your records.

-No. 4: Most consumers feel they are called too much by collectors
+Most consumers feel they are called too much by collectors.

-No. 5: Consumers have a much less favorable view of debt collectors than creditors
+They have a much less positive view of collectors than creditors.

 Overall, creditors (the first-party owner of the debt) tend to communicate with a more relational and less threatening tone, as they tend to view the debtor as a future customer of goods and services.